hi-Kartik2004/g-build/README.md

      - count of pending deadline between start and end dates.

  ### Bonus Features
     ### Collaboration Hub.
     - Users can add topics of discussions (gigs)
     - Search gigs by tags.
     - Search gigs by name.
     - Search gigs by title.
     - Edit gigs.
     - Delete gigs.
     - Allow user to communicate using a chat (using AJAX i.e without page reload);
     - Report a gig chat.

    ### Resource Repository.
+    End points
     - Add repository name
     - Dont allow multiple repo_names
     - Set repo visibility (i.e public or private)
     - Find public repos
     - Search in your repos
     - Add files in repos
     - Users can Edit only their repos
     - Users can delete only their repos
     - Upload files to repos.
     - View other public repos

  ### Other login Stuff
+    End points
     - User Registration.
     - User Login
     - Edit profile
     - Upload and edit profile pictures.